-Been told that your pain will not resolve and you can't return to the activities you enjoy?
-Our Physiotherapists and Osteopaths successfully treat people with chronic or complex pain, even if they have had lots of treatment elsewhere including seeing physios, osteopaths, chiropractors, doctors and having had injections and operations.
+Have you been told that your pain will not resolve and you can't return to the activities you enjoy?
+Our Physiotherapists and Osteopaths successfully treat people with chronic or complex pain, even if they have had lots of treatment elsewhere including seeing other physios, osteopaths, chiropractors, doctors and having had injections and operations.
 Check out our testimonials or google reviews to be inspired or book in now to see one of our specialists.

 Please do get in touch if you would like further information or to speak to one of our experienced Physiotherapists or Osteopaths.